 Every time that a virtual machine reaches its RPO target, vSphere Replication records approximately 3800 bytes of data in the vCenter Server events database.
 If you set a low RPO period, this can quickly create a large volume of data in the database.
 To reduce the volume of data that is kept in the vCenter Server events database, limit the number of days that vCenter Server retains event data.
 See Configure Database Retention Policy in the vCenter Server and Host Management Guide.
 Alternatively, set a higher RPO value.

-- Select the Replications tab, and click New to configure replication.
+- Click the Replications tab, select Outgoing or Incoming, and click New to configure replication.

 - Select the virtual machines you want to replicate and click Next.